codingforpleasure/customized-workspace/Ubuntu/useful-resources/polars.md

 print(f'Number of threads is: {threadpool_size():=}')
 ```

-if you would like to modify the number of threads pass environment variable, ie:
+if you would like to modify the number of threads set the environment variable `POLARS_MAX_THREADS`, for example:

 `POLARS_MAX_THREADS=6`